funktor/funktor.github.io/_posts/2025-07-27-parallelizing-non-parallelizable-algorithms-gpu.markdown

     extern __shared__ float XY[];
     unsigned int index = blockIdx.x*blockDim.x + threadIdx.x;

-    // calculate kogge-stone algorithm per blcok and store the results in a shared memory array prefix_sum_kogge_stone_block(A, XY, n);
+    // calculate kogge-stone algorithm per blcok and store the
+    // results in a shared memory array prefix_sum_kogge_stone_block(A, XY, n);

-    // since S is updated once per block, thus the below code runs only for the 1st thread in each block if (blockIdx.x + 1 < m && threadIdx.x == 0) {
+    // since S is updated once per block, thus the below code runs
+    // only for the 1st thread in each block if (blockIdx.x + 1 < m && threadIdx.x == 0) {
-        // check if the previous block has set the S element corresponding to current block
+        // check if the previous block has set the S element
+        // corresponding to current block.
         // if not then continue while loop else break loop. while (atomicAdd(&flags[blockIdx.x], 0) == 0) {}